How Did I Lose My Baby Weight

 I’ve always been a very active person, but during my pregnancy, I was diagnosed with placenta previa.
 I was given a long list of things I couldn’t do, which included working out.
 This diagnosis made getting back into my work out routine even harder.
 However, during the Holidays, my husband purchased me a peloton bike, and I started working out 2-3 times a week.

-If my road back to my pre-pregnancy weight taught me anything, it is that no matter what, people are going to talk & some may even judge.
+If my road back to my pre-pregnancy weight taught me anything, no matter what, people will talk & some may even judge.
 You know your body and what has worked for you in the past.
-You can follow all 7 tips to loose your baby weight or pick a few that feel may work for you.
+You can follow all seven tips to lose your baby weight or pick a few that feel may work for you.
 Ignore the negative and embrace the positive while giving yourself time to figure out what works with your body.